Exercise Tiger

-Exercise Tiger, or Operation Tiger was one of a series of large-scale rehearsals for the D-Day invasion of Normandy.
+Exercise Tiger, or Operation Tiger, was one of the rehearsals for the D-Day invasion of Normandy.
 Held in April 1944 on Slapton Sands in Devon, it proved fraught with difficulties.
-Coordination and communication problems resulted in friendly fire injuries during the exercise, and an Allied convoy positioning itself for the landing was attacked by E-boats of Nazi Germany's Kriegsmarine, resulting in the deaths of at least 749 American servicemen.

-Because of the impending invasion of Normandy, the incident was under the strictest secrecy at the time and was only minimally reported afterwards.
+Coordination and communication problems resulted in friendly fire injuries during the exercise, and an Allied convoy preparing for the landing was attacked by E-boats of Nazi Germany's Kriegsmarine, resulting in the deaths of at least 749 American servicemen.
+Because of the impending invasion of Normandy, the incident was kept secret and was only minimally reported afterwards.

 Exercise

 Landing operations

-In late 1943, as part of the build-up to D-day, the British government set up a training ground at Slapton Sands, Devon, to be used by Force "U", the American forces tasked with landing on Utah Beach.
+In late 1943, as part of the build-up to D-Day, the British government set up a training ground at Slapton Sands, Devon, to be used by Force "U", the American forces tasked with landing on Utah Beach.
 Slapton Beach was selected for its similarity to Utah Beach: a gravel beach, followed by a strip of land and then a lake.
 Approximately 3,000 local residents in the area of Slapton, now South Hams District of Devon, were evacuated.
 Some had never left their villages before being evacuated.

 Landing exercises started in December 1943.
 Exercise Tiger was one of the larger exercises that took place in April and May 1944.
 The exercise was to last from 22 April until 30 April 1944, and covered all aspects of the invasion, culminating in a beach landing at Slapton Sands.
 On board nine large tank landing ships (LSTs), the 30,000 troops prepared for their mock landing, which also included a live-firing exercise.

 Protection for the exercise area came from the Royal Navy.
 Four O-class destroyers, three Motor Torpedo Boats and two Motor Gun Boats patrolled the entrance to Lyme Bay while three Motor Torpedo Boats were stationed off Cherbourg, where German E-boats were based.

 The first phase of the exercise focused on marshalling and embarkation drills, and lasted from 22 to 25 April.
 On the evening of 26 April the first wave of assault troops boarded their transports and set off, the plan being to simulate the Channel crossing by taking a roundabout route through Lyme Bay, in order to arrive off Slapton at first light on 27 April.